-To configure your Web Engagement Server to use ADDP for its initial Config Server connection, you must modify your setenv.bat or setenv.sh file:
+To configure your Web Engagement Server to use ADDP for its initial Config Server connection, you must modify your launcher.ini or setenv.sh file:

-- 1. Navigate to the installation directory for your Web Engagement Server and open the setenv.bat file (for Windows) or the setenv.sh file (for Linux) with a text editor. - 2.
+- 1. Navigate to the installation directory for your Web Engagement Server and open the server\ launcher.ini file (for Windows) or the server\setenv.sh file (for Linux) with a text editor. - 2.
 For Windows: - 1.
-Find the line that starts with set USE\ADDP= and set the value to true - 2.
-Find the line that starts with set ADDP\TRACE\MODE= and set the value to local, remote, or both.
-This will enable logging for ADDP-related events. - 3.
+Find the line that starts with -Dwcc.primaryConfServer=.
+It configures parameters of connection to the config server, including ADDP. - 2.
+Change parameters to the level you want - 3.
 For Linux: - 1.
 Find the line that starts with USE\ADDP= and set the value to true - 2.
 Find the line that starts with ADDP\TRACE\MODE= and set the value to local, remote, or both.
 This will enable logging for ADDP-related events. - 4.
-Save your changes.
+Save your changes. - 5.
+Restart Web Engagement Server to apply changes.